-1. Attention Span
+1. Losing Buyers' Attention

-2. A Clear Differentiation
+2. Lacking a Clear Differentiation

-3. Appealing Against Pain Points
+3. Failing to Appeal to Pain Points

 B2B companies don't have one decision maker for a purchase.
 Research shows that the average buying group is now 6.8 people.
 Gaining insight into the specific pain points of the buying group is one of the most valuable pieces of intelligence your company can acquire.

 You should be able to identify a common pain point for the entire buying group that your solution addresses, but also pain points of individuals that comprise the group.
 Your brand should speak to those pains in a way that's meaningful to each buyer.
 The more you can appeal appeal to their values, emotions, and priorities, the more successful your branding will be.